sufianrhazi/gooey/README.md

 ```

 Creates a read-only collection which contains the keys of a model.
 As keys are added to / removed from the
 model, the collection is updated accordingly.
+The optional `debugName` is only used for diagnostic purposes.

 #### Collections &amp; Views